About Melanie Phillips – Pet Portrait Artist

 I have been drawing pets in pencil for over 28 years now and it is still something I genuinely love to do.
 I trained in Natural History Illustration at art college have worked in all of the different mediums available, but even from those early days at school, I have just loved working in graphite.
 Plus of course I have always loved animals, so it's wonderful to get to draw them every day.

-All of my pet portraits are hand drawn using graphite pencils on Italian hand made paper.
+All of my pet portraits are hand drawn using graphite pencils on Arches watercolour paper.
 I build up my drawings gradually in layers, working on the portraits as a whole rather than in sections.
-This allows me to compare and contrast tones and hightlights to keep everythign balanced.
+This allows me to compare and contrast tones and highlights to keep everything balanced.

 My Artistic Process